lynnlangit/gcp-for-bioinformatics/README.md

 # Google Cloud Platform (GCP) for Bioinformatics

-This repository shows how to use ☁️Google Cloud Platform public cloud services to scale **bioinformatics data analysis** tasks using best practices for GCP.
-This use-cases are called any and all of the following: genomic-scale data workflows, pipelines or batch jobs.
+This repository shows how to use ☁️Google Cloud Platform public cloud services to scale **bioinformatics data analysis** tasks using cloud best practices for GCP.
+This use cases featured as exampled are called any and all of the following: genomic-scale data workflows, pipelines, analysis or batch jobs.

 This content is intended for researchers - in particular, this guide is for those who are **NEW to working with GCP**.
 You have a number of options on how to use the materials provided in this course.
 A summary is shown below left.